Lamartio/xtream/README.md

     }
 ```

 Creating middleware this way can be complex.
-For simpler and/or synchronous implementation, please check out the static functions ```MiddlewareUtil```.
+For simpler and/or synchronous implementations, please check out the static functions in ```MiddlewareUtil```.

 ## Creating reducers